Treating Minor Childhood Injuries

 Wash the wound with plain water and look for any debris.

 Put an antibiotic ointment on the wound.
 Cover the wound with an adhesive bandage or

 other dressing that is airtight and watertight.

 Call your child's healthcare provider if your child gets worse in any way, or if the

 Generally, a strain is when the muscle has stretched too far and partly tears.
 It

-can appear bruised.
+can look bruised.
 Pain, soreness, and swelling can develop several hours after it

 A sprain is a more serious injury that may involve the tearing of ligaments.
 In a

 mild sprain, the ligament is overstretched.
 More severe sprains can involve partial

 With a sprain, the injured area usually swells right away.
 Your child may be in a